kubikji2/qpp-openscad-library/README.md

 ### Features

+- [ ] ***repeat*** transformation
 - [ ] make all geometries alignable to center in xyz and to center in xy-plane
   - TODO: define a reasonable and unified interface
 - [ ] debug utilities
   - [ ] coordinate frame - for transforms
-- [ ] create functions to get transform (translation and rotation) to the center of each side, edge, and corner of geometries given its parameters.
+- [ ] functions to get a transform (translation and rotation) to the center of each side, edge, and corner of geometries given its parameters.
   - [ ] basic geometries
   - [ ] implement for basic geometries equivalents (cylindrocubes, spherocubes...)
   - [ ] implement for non-basic geometries (prisms, pyramids,...)
 - [ ] create modules for shell-like geometries
-- [ ] create modules for box-like geometries including the lid and the box itself
+- [ ] create modules for box-like geometries, including the lid and the box itself
 - [ ] create patterns generators for pattern cutters